tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

 # T1 Bookend DSC Perfusion with and without delay and dispersion correction
 Open source code for use.
 Please cite relevant publications provided at the bottom of these instructions, as well as the open source repository here, as needed.
+Mira Liu 2024

 # DSC Perfusion instructions (mac)